Don't be a square. Get circular.

 Reuse was how our grandparents rolled.
 It just made sense.
 Stuff was precious and often hard to come by.
-As things have got cheaper and faster to make, we now dispose of them more frequently across a lifetime, than ever before.
+As things have got cheaper and faster to make, we now dispose of them more frequently than ever before.

-Now it’s about rethinking the take-make-waste mindset and understanding that what, and how we buy stuff impacts not just our hip pocket, but the entire planet.
+Sounds like time to rethink that old take-make-waste mindset, don't you think?
+It’s time to understand that what, and how we buy, impacts not just our hip pocket, but the entire planet too.

 LITTLE ACTS OF IMPACT

 Refuse unnecessary stuff.
-First things first, decline products which are over packaged and in quantities you will never be able to use.
-No one needs 14 copies of the Ray Hadley Christmas Album when honestly, one is probably too many, amirite?
-Politely let gifts that you don’t adore be re-gifted.
-And say no to single-use items so they remain with their place of purchase.
-Sure, you can throw a little sass as you do it.
+First things first, say no to products which are over packaged and in quantities you will never be able to use.
+No one needs 14 copies of the Ray Hadley Christmas Album when honestly, one is probably too many already.